Meelinank/sanntid/README.md

 ## SOFTWARE
-The project is written using mainly C++ and python.
+The project is written using mainly C++ and Python.

 ### C++:
-The C++ code works by reading input from a user and sending commands to a Raspberry Pi using TCP.\
+The C++ code works by reading input from a user and sending commands to a Raspberry Pi using TCP.

 Class descriptions:

-The CommandSender class is responsible for sending commands from the PC to the Raspberry Pi.\ Specifically, it is used in conjunction with RobotController to facilitate the RVR control via Raspberry Pi.
+The CommandSender class is responsible for sending commands from the PC to the Raspberry Pi.\
+Specifically, it is used in conjunction with RobotController to facilitate the RVR control via Raspberry Pi.

 The RobotController class is responsible for controlling the RVR.\